Florida Trucking Accidents – Top Causes

 Because trucks weigh almost 30 times the weight of a passenger vehicle and can cause such devastation in an accident, the Federal Motor Carrier Safety Administration (FMCSA) sets requirements on everything from the amount of time a driver can be behind the wheel at a given stretch to the routine maintenance that must be done on the vehicle.

 But many drivers and trucking companies flout these rules, and the results are too often tragic.

-Here are some of the top causes of truck crashes, as identified by our personal injury lawyers:Driver Fatigue
+Here are some of the top causes of Florida trucking accidents, as identified by our Fort Lauderdale lawyers:Driver Fatigue

 Operating a motor vehicle while exhausted and sleep-deprived is as dangerous as driving impaired.
 The National Sleep Foundation reports fatigue and sleepiness can cause: